 - 7.1 Policy 8 of the Broxtowe Aligned Core Strategy (ACS) and Policy 15 of the Part 2 Local Plan 2019 state that residential development should maintain, provide and contribute to a mix of housing tenures, types and sizes.
 Policy 17 of the Part 2 Local Plan states that permission will be granted for development which integrates into its surroundings, creates well defined streets and places, provides adequate amenity space, ensures a satisfactory degree of amenity and does not prejudice the satisfactory development of a wider area.
 Policy 10 of the ACS (d and e) states that massing, scale, proportion, materials, architectural style and detailing will be considerations when assessing development. - 7.2.
 The development of the site for residential purposes has been established through the allocation of the site within the Part 2 Local Plan 2019 for up to 200 dwellings.
 Outline Planning Permission has also been granted under reference number 20/00844/OUT with all matters reserved for up to 110 dwellings.
 The principle of development of the site for residential purposes is considered acceptable, subject to the consideration of other material planning considerations. - 7.3.
-For clarity this scheme is for 104 dwellings representing a removal of 6 dwellings in total from the outline planning permission 20/00844/OUT, which was for up to a total of 110 dwellings.
+For clarity this scheme is for the development of phase 1 of the site for 29 dwellings.
+Careful consideration will be given for the total amount of remaining dwellings to be developed in accordance with the the outline planning permission 20/00844/OUT, which was for up to a total of 110 dwellings.
 Additionally, the 60 assisted living apartments currently pending consideration subject to the signing of a S106 Agreement accessed off Walker Street under reference number 20/00845/OUT will bring the total number of dwellings allocated for the development of the site in under the site allocation within the adopted Part 2 Local Plan 2019, which was for up to 200 dwellings.